 - Type of User Interface

 The DLC requires a minimum warranty of at least 5 years for all components of the system addressed by the requirements, with the exception of software, on-premises computer server, and cloud service.
-An optional warranty extension to 5 years is acceptable in meeting this requirement, however the QPL will identify that an extended warranty must be purchased to meet the requirements.
+An optional warranty extension to 5 years is acceptable for meeting this requirement; however, the QPL will identify that an extended warranty must be purchased to meet the requirements.

 Commercial Availability and Verification:

-All systems must be fully commercially available in the U.S and/or Canada, able to be purchased, with complete, final documentation and literature readily available on the manufacturer’s website before they can be listed.
+All systems must be fully commercially available in the U.S and/or Canada, able to be purchased, and with complete, final documentation and literature readily available on the manufacturer’s website before they can be listed.
 The DLC requires that a qualified system has been installed and operated successfully in at least one actual field installation at a third-party site (not occupied by the applicant or an agent of the applicant).
 The DLC will verify this through a case study and/or a customer reference.
 The facility can be of any size where all of the required capabilities are functional.
 Multiple sites may be used; for instance, occupancy sensing may be implemented at one site and high-end trim at another.
 If daylight harvest is not available at a third-party site, then it can be demonstrated in an installation at a building owned by the manufacturer, in a live webinar.
 Daylight harvest is the only required capability eligible for this exception.

 System Overview Presentation: